Continuing Anglican movement: Theological unity and diversity

 St. Mark's Anglican Church, Vero Beach, Florida, is a parish of the Diocese of the Eastern United States in the Anglican Province of America.

-Anglicanism in general has historically viewed itself as a via media between the Reformed tradition and the Lutheran tradition, and after the Oxford Movement, certain clerics have sought a balance of the emphases of Catholicism and Protestantism, while tolerating a range of expressions in evangelicalism and ceremony.
+Anglicanism in general has historically viewed itself as a via media between the Protestant tradition and the Roman Catholic tradition, and after the Oxford Movement, certain clerics have sought a balance of the emphases of Catholicism and Protestantism, while tolerating a range of expressions in evangelicalism and ceremony.
 Clergy and laity from all Anglican churchmanship traditions have been active in the formation of the Continuing Anglican movement.

 There are high church, broad church, and low church Continuing Anglican jurisdictions.
 Some are Anglo-Catholic with richly ceremonial liturgical practices, such as the Anglican Province of Christ the King, the Anglican Catholic Church, the Anglican Province of America, and the Anglican Church in America.
 Others that belong to the Reformed Anglican tradition, such as the United Episcopal Church of North America, support the Thirty-Nine Articles and, in some parishes, alternate Morning Prayer with Holy Communion.

 The Continuing churches in the United States reject the 1979 revision of the Book of Common Prayer by the Episcopal Church (United States) and instead use the American 1928 version, or earlier official versions of the Book of Common Prayer, for their services.

 The liturgical use of the 1611 Authorized Version of the Bible (known in the United States as the King James Version) is also a common feature.
 This is done for many reasons, including aesthetic preferences and theological opposition to what the churches regard as liberal or progressive theology, which is said to characterize some more recent translations.

 The Affirmation of St. Louis—adopted at the Congress of St. Louis (September 14–16, 1977) by over 2000 bishops, clergy, and laypeople—and to a lesser extent the Thirty-nine Articles of Religion and The Books of Homilies serve as standards of faith and unity for most Continuing churches.